Code of Criminal Procedure of Bangladesh: Chapter 27: Submission for Confirmation of Sentences

 This chapter deals with the process of confirming death sentences and submitting such cases to higher courts.
 When a sessions court passes a sentence of death on any person, the judgment must be submitted to the High Court Division for confirmation.
-The death penalty cannot be carried out without the approval of the High Court.
+The death penalty cannot be carried out without the approval of the High Court Division.
 After submission, if the higher court feels further investigation or additional evidence is needed, it can conduct the investigation itself or order the sessions court to do so.
-In such cases, the accused’s presence is not mandatory unless the high court orders it.
+In such cases, the accused’s presence is not mandatory unless the High Court Division orders it.
 The results of the investigation and collected evidence will be sent from the sessions court to the High Court Division.

-After submission, the high court may confirm the death sentence, impose another punishment as per law, or set aside the conviction and pass a new judgment or order a retrial.
-The high court can also acquit the accused.
+After submission, the High Court Division may confirm the death sentence, impose another punishment as per law, or set aside the conviction and pass a new judgment or order a retrial.
+The High Court Division can also acquit the accused.
 However, before confirming the judgment, the court must wait until the period for appeal has passed or, if an appeal is ongoing, until it is resolved.
-If the high court bench consists of two or more judges, at least two must sign the judgment to confirm a death sentence or other punishment.
+If the High Court Division bench consists of two or more judges, at least two must sign the judgment to confirm a death sentence or other punishment.
 If there is a difference of opinion, the final decision will be based on the opinion of a third judge.
-Once the death sentence is confirmed in such cases submitted from the sessions court, the high court will send its decision promptly to the sessions court.
+Once the death sentence is confirmed in such cases submitted from the sessions court, the High Court Division will send its decision promptly to the sessions court.